Comcast/CARAF/Tools/PQBench/Performance-Metrics.md

 ## Verification Time
 Measures the time required to verify a digital signature.

 ### 🛠️ How to Measure
 Use openssl dgst with the corresponding public key to verify the signature.

 ### 🧪 Example
+The example below is for FN-DSA (Falcon) provided through binding with libOQS.
 ```bash
 # Extract the public key
 openssl pkey -in falcon_key.pem -pubout -out falcon_pubkey.pem